lisa-lumos/JavaScript/05-data-structures-operators-strings.md

 ## Working With Strings
 Strings in js are primitives, but whenever a methods is called on a string, js will first convert it to a String object, behind the scene, then call the method against the string object.
 After the function is called, the result is converted back to the primitive string.

+You can chain these methods, because the new string is the returned value of the prv function.

 ```js
 const airline = 'TAP Air Portugal';
 const plane = 'A320';